 So, If you are looking for a blog where the author has all the correct answers and has it all together, you are in the wrong place.

-However, if you are looking for a safe place where doubt is a normal part of faith, honest questions are not only encouraged but applauded; you are in the right place.
+However, if you are looking for a safe place where doubt is a normal part of faith honest questions are encouraged and applauded; you are in the right place.